Tricky c questions and answers

 Explanation:

-# is string operator.
-It converts the macro function call argument in the string.
-First see the intermediate file:
+The '#' symbol in C is known as the stringizing operator.
+It converts the macro function call argument into a string.
+For example, consider the following lines in the intermediate file:

 test.c 1: